robertbrodrecht/wordpress-upgrade/README.md

 ```
 --clean          	Delete any WordPress temp files and download a new copy.
 --help           	Show this message.
---no-download    	Disable download of new WordPress.
+--no-download    	Disable download of new WordPress.*
---no-backup      	Do not perform backups of sites.
+--no-backup      	Do not perform backups of sites.*
---no-upgrade     	Do not perform WordPress upgrade.
+--no-upgrade     	Do not perform WordPress upgrade.*
---package {value}	Specify with the full URL to a WordPress gzip.
+--package {value}	Specify the full URL to a WordPress gzip.
---single {value} 	Specify the path to a single WordPress install to upgrade.
+--single {value} 	Specify a path to a single WordPress install to upgrade.
---version {value}	Specify with the current version number to override latest.
+--version {value}	Override lates version number.
+For example: 4.9.4
 ```

+* Not working yet.